Top 20 airports by passenger growth | 20 years of International Airport Review

 - Can this level of passenger growth be maintained by airports this large?

 - How will groaning capacity deal with the demand for air travel across the world?

 - What will the 2017 statistics look like?

 As ever we’d love to hear from you and for more in the International Airport Review top 20s series, click here.

-Amsterdam Airport Schiphol, Dubai International Airport, London Gatwick Airport, Los Angeles International Airport, Madrid Barajas Airport, Seattle-Tacoma International, Shanghai Pudong International Airport, Tokyo Haneda Airport, Toronto Pearson International Airport
+Amsterdam Airport Schiphol (AMS), Dubai International Airport (DXB), London Gatwick Airport (LGW), Los Angeles International Airport, Madrid Barajas Airport, Seattle-Tacoma International, Shanghai Pudong International Airport, Tokyo Haneda Airport, Toronto Pearson International Airport